 Mathematics at RMGS is taught by well qualified, mathematically trained teachers who are sympathetic to the varying demands of their students.
 In Years 7 and 8, students are taught in form groups whilst Years 9 to 11 are taught in sets, whose sizes allow those students of lesser ability to be taught in smaller groups.

 The maths department use interactive whiteboards which are in each classroom and the school computer network has several pieces of specialist mathematics software so that students in Years 7 to 11 will have many opportunities to use these.

 All pupils start GCSE work in year 9.
-From September 2015 the express sets take Mathematics GCSE and the Level 2 Certificate in Further Mathematics in the June of Year 11.
-All other groups take the Mathematics GCSE in the June of Year 11.
+The express sets take Mathematics GCSE and the Level 2 Certificate in Further Mathematics in the June of Year 11.
+All other groups just take the Mathematics GCSE in the June of Year 11.

 The department is well equipped with a wide variety of support and enrichment material.
 Up to date graphical calculators are available for class use but we do expect students to have their own scientific calculator and drawing equipment.

 Students are encouraged to see the mathematics as well as realising the importance of the skills developed in a mathematics course.
 They are made aware of the opportunities available through its study.
-To this end we run a Puzzle Club each week for Lower School students and each lunchtime we hold clinics and surgeries for students who are having problems.
+We run a Puzzle Club each week for Lower School students and each lunchtime we hold clinics and surgeries for students who are having problems.

 Each lunchtime, there is a maths teacher available to give extra help to all pupils.
 The maths department also has a numeracy intervention scheme.
 A selected group of lower school pupils will receive extra support from one of the year 12 senior students, supervised by a maths teacher, for twenty minutes once a week, outside of their usual lessons.